-Just a lovely, simple Glazed Lemon Cake – perfect tea time treat.
+Just a lovely, simple Lemon Cake recipe – perfect tea time treat.
 You’ll love the bright lemon flavour, that it’s so beautifully moist and only requires one bowl and a whisk!

-This is one of my emergency quick and easy cakes, something I can get in the oven super quickly when I’m short on time.
+This Lemon Cake is one of my emergency quick and easy cake recipes, something I can get in the oven super quickly when I’m short on time.
 There’s no creaming of butter required, it’s a quick dump-and-mix cake.

 The “secret ingredient” in this is yoghurt.
 Yoghurt is a brilliant baking ingredient because it thickens the batter which means less flour required which = more moist cake. 🙂